Hubforgedotglobal/hubforgeweb/README.md

 ## ✨ Sections

 ### Homepage:
-1. **Hero**: "Your Trusted M&E Partner" with compelling vision statement
+1. **Hero**: Vision statement - "Reimagining how the world builds and shares evidence for change"
 2. **Vision**: Our aspirations for a just and thriving world
 3. **Mission**: How we nurture globally connected ecosystems
 4. **Why HubForge**: Our purpose and commitment
 5. **Values**: Five core principles that guide our work
 6. **Programs**: Three flagship programs with detailed pages
 7. **Services**: M&E Consulting, Evaluations, and Capacity Building
-8. **About HubForge**: Complete organizational information with registration details
+8. **Contact**: Get involved and connect with us
-9. **Contact**: Get involved and connect with us
+9. **About**: Organizational information with registration details

 ### Program Pages:
 Each program has its own dedicated page with detailed information: